What you should know about mosquito-borne viruses

 When a mosquito feeds on an infected person or animal, the virus is transmitted to the mosquito via the host’s blood.
 Once inside the insect, the virus replicates and in about a week, the mosquito can infect future hosts through her saliva.

 Aedes aegypti is the mosquito most likely to spread viruses in South Florida.
 The small black insect with white bands on its legs is known as a “sip feeder.”
-Rather than a prolonged feeding session, this culprit prefers to sip and fly, which increases the likelihood that a single mosquito will transmit disease to multiple people.
+Rather than a prolonged feeding session, this culprit prefers to sip and fly, which increases the likelihood that a single mosquito will transmit the disease to multiple people.

 It’s also quite adept at reproducing, living near humans and relying on any standing water in which to lay eggs – even a few drops of water cradled in a discarded candy wrapper.